acm-uic/acm-uic.github.io/docs/kb/logos.md

 ---
-description: Logos used by ACM@UIC.
+description: Logos used by ACMSG.
 tags: [style, logo]
 ---